Skip to main content

 Emergency Pandemic Relief Aid

-TSD will use the ESSER III funds to fund a Board-Certified Behavioral Analyst (BCBA) Fall Semester 2021 to address the social, emotional and behavioral needs of students throughout the district.
-The goals of this position are to provide Tiers I (universal), 2 (targeted) and 3 (intensive) support district wide.
-This is to be achieved through supporting: social competence and academic achievement, decision making; student behavior and staff behavior.
+TSD will use the ESSER III funds to fund a Board-Certified Behavioral Analyst (BCBA) Fall Semester of 2021 to address the social, emotional, and behavioral needs of students throughout the district.
+The goals of this position are to provide Tier I (universal), 2 (targeted), and 3 (intensive) support district-wide.
+This is to be achieved through supporting: social competence and academic achievement, decision-making; student behavior, and staff behavior.
 Additionally, TSD will use the ESSER III funds to pay for 1.8 teachers to work as math and literacy Interventionists and as a coach/mentor to other teachers in the Elementary Schools.
 This will increase to 2.0 FTE in the 2022-23 school year.
 The Elementary and Secondary Schools will also provide additional literacy and math intervention support to students outside of this ESSER III funding.

 In addition to the ESSER III funds earmarked above for providing support to students for learning loss resulting from the COVID-19 pandemic, TSD has also allocated a portion of the ESSER III funds for the (i) hiring of a health care technician to support the school nurse in contact tracing and related protocols to keep the maximum number of students in school to the greatest extent possible; (ii) engaging an air quality consultant and purchasing replacement air filters to ensure good indoor air quality; (iii) purchase protective face masks and hand sanitizer for student and staff use; and (iv) provide additional custodial cleaning as needed.